 2. Accessible

 When undercutting existing markets, it’s important to launch a product or service that’s easily accessible to the masses.
-Attracting a sizable audience is a common feature of a disruptive tech, as they often hold cross-sectional appeal.
+Attracting a sizable audience is a common feature of disruptive tech, as they often hold cross-sectional appeal.

 “[Disruptive technology] democratizes access to capabilities that were once exclusive, making advanced technology available to a broader audience,” Portella said.
 “This often involves reducing costs or simplifying complex processes.”